Thornado-Carlkoder/hmmmlib/README.md

 Note: If you're using Mac or Windows, the shared object file will likely have a different file extension than what is hard coded in the binding.py file.
-Please change the `address_to_so` variable in binding.py accordingly.
+Please change the `address_to_so` variable in binding.py.

+If you want to change the paremeters given to the algorithms, you should open the files individually and edit the hard coded variables.
+These variables are the following:

+* `inputsize`: The length of the sequence that the HMM algorithm shold be applied to
+* `start`, `stop` and `increment`: The parameter vector.
+* `replicates`: The number of dependent replicates for each test.
+Used to infer the standard error of a measurement.
+* `file`: The fasta-formatted file used as sequence in all running time tests but the alphabet size test.